Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 Subby will be a website used mainly by students looking to sublet a place in Waterloo or by students looking to sublet their places in Waterloo.
 The main goal of Subby is to create a centralized website for student sublets.

 ### 1.3.
 Document Lexicon
-Here, we define specific definitions, acronyms and abbreviations used throughout our project.

 #### 1.3.1.
 Definitions
 * **Sublet:** The action of leasing a property to someone else.